 By all means, do a bit of uni work in the holidays, but don’t bite off such a big mouthful you choke on it.
 “Use the upcoming break to practice some self-care and get ready, psychologically, for the rest of the semester,” suggests, Helen.

 “It is important to set realistic goals for what can be achieved as well as making time to relax, check in with family/friends and spend time out and about connecting to the world.
 Sometimes it is possible to connect to the world as well as doing the study/relaxation/catch up—for example have a coffee in the sunshine rather than sitting inside, go for a walk on the beach rather than using a treadmill, head to a yoga class with a friend rather than watching Netflix at home.”

 Helen suggests some little slices of self-care, tailored to your own needs, implemented regularly.
 Do something that gives you comfort; take a bath, read a book that has nothing to do with academia, put new sheets on your bed, use your hands to do some knitting, or baking, drawing or gardening – any kind of tinkering is good.

 It’s also important to remember that the literal light at the end of the tunnel is getting stronger every day.

 By the time we get back it will be week 9.
-Spring shall have sprung, the campus will be warmer, the vitamin D plentiful (sunscreen and a hat, please) and the longer, brighter, warmer days should help stimulate a brighter, warmer mood – which you will have a few weeks to enjoy before the mozzies mobilise and start their bloodthirsty sorties.
+Spring shall have sprung, the campus will be warmer, the vitamin D plentiful (sunscreen and a hat, please) and the longer, brighter, warmer days should help stimulate a brighter, warmer mood – which you will have a few weeks to enjoy before the mozzies mobilise and start their bloodthirsty escapades.